rnnh/bioinfo-notebook/docs/cl_intro.md

 ### Video demonstration

-In this demonstration, the bioinfo-notebook GitHub project (also known as a repository or repo) is cloned into the home directory of the Linux system (Ubuntu).
+In this demonstration, the bioinfo-notebook GitHub project (also known as a repository or repo) is cloned into the home directory of the UNIX system (in this case, the UNIX system used is Ubuntu).
 This means that all the files for this project will be downloaded from GitHub into the `~/bioinfo-notebook/` directory.
 A GitHub repo can be cloned using the command `$ git clone` followed by the URL of the target repo (which can be found on GitHub using the “Clone or download” button).
 The Linux setup script is then run from this cloned GitHub repo.